Structural identifiability: Other related notions

 The notion of structurally identifiable is closely related to observability, which refers to the capacity of inferring the state of the system by measuring the trajectories of the system output.
 It is also closely related to data informativity, which refers to the proper selection of inputs that enables the inference of the unknown parameters.

 The (lack of) structural identifiability is also important in the context of dynamical compensation of physiological control systems.
 These systems should ensure a precise dynamical response despite variations in certain parameters.
 In other words, while in the field of systems identification, unidentifiability is considered a negative property, in the context of dynamical compensation, unidentifiability becomes a desirable property.
 Identifiability also appears in the context of inverse optimal control.
 Here, one assumes that the data comes from a solution of an optimal control problem with unknown parameters in the objective function.
 Here, identifiability refers to the possibility of infering the parameters present in the objective function by using the measured data.

+Discoverability refers to the ability to uniquely infer the governing equations of a dynamical system from observed trajectories within a given function space.
+Unlike structural identifiability, which assumes a fixed model form and tests whether parameters can be uniquely recovered, discoverability addresses whether the model structure itself is uniquely determined by data.
+It has been shown that systems chaotic on their entire domain are discoverable from a single trajectory in continuous function spaces, and systems chaotic on strange attractors can be analytically discoverable if the attractor satisfies a geometric criterion.